MichealVey1st/Tang0/README.md

 Wait a few seconds for it to connect to the discord servers.

 ## Usage
 After it connects to discord you should see it online in the side bar this means that it is now able to receive commands.
-The commands are as follows:
+The commands are as follows
 -tango! help
 :This brings up the help page inside discord
 -tango! gif *Search Query Here*